 Inclusive assessment arrangements are provided for any student deemed to require them, either as a result of educational diagnostic testing or internal decision making.
-The precise nature of the arrangements is determined by the student's specific situation and the available provision as outlined in the school's inclusion and language policies and/or the IB's guide to Candidates with assessment access requirements.
+The precise nature of the arrangements is determined by the student's specific situation and the available provision as outlined in the school's inclusion and language policies and/or the IB's Access and Inclusion policy.

-Any informal assessment arrangement that a subject teacher wishes to apply for a student should first be checked with the student's tutor and/or MYP / coordinator.
+Any informal assessment arrangement that a subject teacher wishes to apply for a student should first be checked with the student's tutor and/or MYP/DP department leader.

-Formal, long term inclusive arrangements, that may eventually apply to IB assessments, can only be confirmed by the tutor and the MYP / DP coordinator in cooperation with the school's care team.
-These arrangements must be documented in the school's administration system (SOM) and shared with all teachers of the applicable student(s).
+Formal, long term inclusive arrangements, that may eventually apply to IB assessments, can only be confirmed by the tutor and the MYP / DP department leader in cooperation with the school's care team.
+These arrangements must be documented in the school's administration system (SOM).
+Teachers can find the list of special arrangements for their classes in SOM (the OOH list).
 For arrangements that require permission from the IB it is necessary that the school is provided with supporting medical documentation that is not older than 2 years.